lt20kmph/pmail/README.md

     c - Clear search filter
-    SPACE - Select email (can be used to select multiple emails) TAB - Switch between accounts if you have more than one configured gg - Go to top of message list
+    SPACE - Select email (can be used to select multiple emails) TAB - Switch between accounts if you have more than one configured b[n] - Switch to nth mailbox, for n in [1,..,9] bu - Start unified mailbox mode
+    gg - Go to top of message list
     G - Go to bottom of message list
     CTRL U - Scroll up one page